-Menopause is a stage in life when a woman stops having her monthly period.
-It is a normal part of aging and marks the end of a woman's reproductive years.
-Menopause typically occurs in a woman's late 40s to early 50s.
-However, women who have their ovaries surgically removed undergo "sudden" menopause.
+Menopause is a stage in life when you stop having your monthly period.
+It’s a normal part of aging and marks the end of your reproductive years.
+Menopause typically occurs in your late 40s to early 50s.
+However, women who have their ovaries surgically removed undergo "sudden" surgical menopause.

 The traditional changes we think of as "menopause" happen when the ovaries no longer produce high levels of hormones.
 The ovaries are the reproductive glands that store eggs and release them into the fallopian tubes.
 They also produce the female hormones estrogen and progesterone as well as testosterone.
 Together, estrogen and progesterone control menstruation.
 Estrogen also influences how the body uses calcium and maintains cholesterol levels in the blood.

-As menopause nears, the ovaries no longer release eggs into the fallopian tubes, and the woman has her last menstrual cycle.
+As menopause nears, the ovaries no longer release eggs into the fallopian tubes, and you’ll have your last menstrual cycle.

 Natural menopause is the permanent ending of menstruation that is not brought on by any type of medical treatment.
 For women undergoing natural menopause, the process is gradual and is described in three stages: